olivernn/lunr-site/source/guides/upgrading.html.md

 })
 ```

-The _only_ difference being the removal of the field boost when defining the field 'title'.
-Instead the field boost can optionally be applied when searching, e.g.:
+The _only_ difference is the removal of the field boost when defining the field "title".
+Instead the field boost can be optionally applied when searching:

 ```javascript
 idx.search('title:foo^10')
 ```

 The above specifies the boost when searching by title.
-This allows more flexibility in when and how to boost fields.
+This allows more flexibility when applying a boost to fields.

 ## Index Building

-Probably the largest difference between 0.x/1.x and 2.x is that Lunr indexes are now **immutable**, that is, once they have been built, it is _not_ possible to add, update or remove any documents in the index.

-As such, all documents must have been added before the definition function exits.
+The largest difference between 0.x/1.x and 2.x is that Lunr indexes are now **immutable**.
+Once they have been built, it is _not_ possible to add, update or remove any documents in the index.
+All documents must have been added before the definition function exits.

 Previously adding documents to an index would look like this: